List of Fruits Basket characters: Akito Soma

 Akito Soma (草摩 慊人, Sōma Akito) is the head of the Soma family and very frail.
 In all but the 2001 anime adaptation, Akito is revealed to be female despite spending a majority of the time masquerading as a man.
 She often gets sick and runs fevers, and Hatori Soma claims half his doctor's work is tending to Akito, who he says "specializes in getting sick."
 Akito's age is not given, but she is a few years younger than Ritsu and is said to be at least twenty by Shigure.
 Akito is depicted as short-tempered and abusive, and has physically and emotionally scarred many Somas, including Hatori, Rin, Hiro, Kisa, Yuki, and Kyo.
 While part of the Soma family curse, Akito is not possessed by a spirit of the Chinese zodiac, but rather fulfills the role of the Jade Emperor, a figure from the stories about the origins of the zodiac; she describes herself as the "god" of the zodiac, the "one who controls the zodiac", and the "master of their souls."
 Kazuma Soma tells Tohru Honda that to the rest of the zodiac, Akito is a figure of awe they cannot resist, with whom they have a "bond of blood."
 Akito's mother, Ren Soma, denies that the zodiac bond is real, and Akito is obsessed with proving her wrong.
 Once the zodiac members are old enough, she desires to have them live within the Soma compound for the rest of their lives in a never-ending "banquet."
 Akito initially allows Tohru to live with Shigure because she believes that Tohru will come to reject Yuki and Kyo because of the curse, but when instead they learn that outsiders can accept them and begin to grow away from Akito, she comes to hate Tohru most of all.
 This leads to her obsession with eliminating Tohru so she will never have contact with them again, even mocking Tohru's deceased mother.
 This leads to Tohru confronting her about her abusive actions toward the other Somas.
 In the anime, Akito and Tohru come to an accommodation centered on Akito's fears of dying young, which is an effect of the curse described only in the anime.
 In the manga, through Tohru's efforts to break the curse, Akito comes to realize that holding onto the bond, she has hurt herself as much as the others and lets it go.
-It is later revealed she was jealous towards Tohru, who was never afraid towards the Somas’ zodiac transformations, and how she was always happy to live with them while Akito herself wasn't.
+It is later revealed she was jealous towards Tohru, who was never afraid towards the Somas’ zodiac transformations, and how she was always happy to live with them while Akito herself was not.
 Tohru later tells Akito: "We are no gods.
 We're just human beings.
 But we always have special bonds".
 Resulting in Akito finally crying for the first time on Tohru's shoulder.